GhoulofGSG9/Rants-Balance-Changes/README.md

     - Onos
         - Decreased base health to 700 from 900
         - Increased biomass health bonus to 50 from 30
-        -Increase Boneshield Movement Speed to 4.5 (up from 3.3) -Boneshield is now available on Biomass 5 (down from Bio 6)
+        - Increase Boneshield Movement Speed to 4.5 (up from 3.3)
+        - Boneshield is now available on Biomass 5 (down from Bio 6)
     - Cyst & Clogs
         - Receive 7x direct damage from welders, flame throwers and cluster grenades